404salad/pond_ssg/content/Debugging C++ Programs with GDB.md

 - Type `run` to execute your program.
 - Use `break` followed by a line number or function name to set breakpoints.
 - Type `n` to step through the code line by line.
+- Type `s` to step into a function.

 ## Step 4: Visualize Code with `layout split`